haenaylee/haenaylee.github.io/_pages/about.md

 My main technical skills include computational methods (CAD, FEA, CFD, ML, programming) and experimental methods (motion capture, mechanical testing, fabrication, manufacturing).
 I'm also a decent public speaker.

-Outside of work, I love to read, draw Renaissance style art, play video games, and take care of my two cats and 70+ plants.
+Outside of work, I love to <a href='https://www.librarything.com/catalog/haenaylee'>read</a>, <a href='projects/drawing'>draw</a>, play video games, and take care of my two cats and 70+ plants.
 I'm also constantly thinking of creative ways to design and renovate my living spaces.
 My long-term dreams include creating schools in rural areas, creating a cat sanctuary with my mom, and operating a vintage coffee/book/flower shop as a safe space for people in my community.

 I would love to connect with you and hear your story.
 The best way to reach me is by email at <a href="mailto:hylee2716@gmail.com">hylee2716@gmail.com</a>.